 Most breast cancers are found when they are invasive.
 This means that the cancer has spread into the surrounding breast tissue.
 Invasive breast cancer can be early, locally advanced or advanced (metastatic).
 Advanced breast cancer is when cancer cells have spread (metastasised) outside the breast to other parts of the body.

 This information covers early and locally advanced breast cancer only.

 The breasts sit on top of the upper ribs and a large chest muscle.
 They cover the area from the collarbone (clavicle) to the armpit (axilla) and across to the breastbone (sternum).
 Some breast tissue extends into the armpit and is called the axillary tail.

 Female breasts are mostly made up of:

-- lobes – each breast is divided into 12 to 20 sections called lobes
+- lobes – each breast has 12–20 sections called lobes.

-- ducts – the lobes and lobules are connected by fine tubes called ducts; the ducts carry milk to the nipples.
+- ducts – the lobes and lobules are connected by fine tubes called ducts.
+The ducts carry milk to the nipples when breastfeeding.

-Most younger people who have been born female have dense breasts, because they have more glandular tissue than fat in them.
+Most younger women have dense or thicker breasts, because they contain more lobules than fat.

 The lymphatic system